 Our evaluation model was equipped with upgraded Glock night sights.
 While the standard Glock sites are constructed of polymer with a single dot on the front, and notched rear sight surrounded by a white “U” shaped outline, the Glock night sights are steel construction front and rear.
 They are also of the 3 dot design, with a single tritium dot in the front and tritium dots on either side of the rear notch.
 With all the Glock carrying and shooting we’ve done, we’ve never had an issue with the standard polymer sights, but there is a certain, and probably irrational, level of comfort present with the upgraded steel models.
 Plus you can see them in the dark.

 A serious moment – .357 Sig bullet setback

 If you’re to become a .357 Sig cartridge aficionado, then you also need to understand the concept of bullet setback.
 This issue has nothing to do with the Glock 31 or any other handgun chambered in .357 Sig, but rather the .357 Sig cartridge design itself.

-The .357 Sig cartridge is a bottleneck design, much like many rifle cartridges.
-Bottleneck is a fancy Latin word that translates loosely to looks like a bottle.
 We mention this because the .357 Sig is a pistol cartridge, and therefore much shorter than a bottle-necked rifle cartridge in all measurements.
 This becomes important as the straight walls of the top of the cartridge offer less gripping surface area than a traditional straight walled cartridge.

 Why should you care about this?